The James Caird Reaches South Georgia.

 On May 10th 1916 Shackleton, Worsley, Crean, McCarthy, Vincent and McNish reached South Georgia aboard the James Caird lifeboat, which they had sailed from Elephant Island.
 The 800 mile journey across the planets most violent stretch of water had taken them 16 torrid days to complete.
 One can only wonder, as to whether the weary, frozen, starved and parched men realised the sheer enormity of their achievement, as they dragged themselves and their boat from the icy waters that day.

-Historian Thomas R Henry wrote in his book The White Continent – “The Weddell Sea is, according to the testimony of all who have sailed through its berg-filled waters, the most treacherous and dismal region on earth.”
+Historian Thomas R Henry wrote in his book The White Continent – “The sea is, according to the testimony of all who have sailed through its berg-filled waters, the most treacherous and dismal region on earth.”
 Few, if any, would disagree with him.
 Winds are predominant in the area and frequently blow at an almost constant and unrelenting gale force, with little interlude.
 It has been established that the wind will manifest and appear as one of two meteorological situations, which are either a broad east to west flow of cold but stable air, or an intense cyclone.
 The crew of the James Caird would experience both.

 And where the winds are high and violent, then so too are the seas.
 The Circumpolar Current whips around the globe, at latitudes unhindered by any landmass, and huge volumes of water pour through Drakes Passage, east of Antarctica, spawning massive waves known as Cape Horn Rollers.
-These wind driven monsters, which can frequently reach heights of 60 metres, churn into the Weddell Sea, conjuring a convulsive and unforgiving ocean, upon which no mere lifeboat should ever there sail.
+These wind driven monsters, which can frequently reach heights of 60 metres, churn into the Scotia Sea, conjuring a convulsive and unforgiving ocean, upon which no mere lifeboat should ever there sail.

 But sail there did the James Caird, tossed, battered and flung about its ferocious surface, with six brave crewmen, hellbent on survival and the rescue of the 22 men they had left behind on Elephant Island, fighting every minute to survive the perils the seething sea continuously vomited upon them.